serhii-untilov/arrange-photos/README.md

 Arrange Photos
 ==============

-Arrange photos in folder and sub-folders by EXIF DateTimeOriginal from jpeg files.
+Python script for arrange photos in folder and sub-folders by EXIF DateTimeOriginal from jpeg files.